-Asset weighting methodology: Findings based on asset-weighting of funds rebalanced monthly, with portfolios equally weighted and rebalanced monthly used the following process: For each fund, net returns and asset sizes were gathered for all share classes available during each monthly time period.
+Asset weighting methodology: Findings based on asset-weighting of funds is done on a monthly basis - the month a fund incepts or closes, it is included or removed from the database.
+For each fund, net returns and asset sizes were gathered for all share classes available during each monthly time period.
 Returns and fees were then share-class weighted, meaning they were weighted according to the proportion of assets in each share class within each fund.
 Funds were then designated as active or passive, then grouped by Morningstar category.
-For exhibits with time periods starting 1996 or later, survivorship bias is corrected for.
-Exhibits with time periods before 1996 reflect either live funds only or a combination of both data types: live funds only and survivorship bias free.
+For exhibits with time periods starting 1996 or later, survivorship bias is corrected for with the inclusion of obsolete funds, funds that no longer exist that have been liquidated or merged with other funds.
 In cases where a fund is merged or closed, its asset-weighting is adjusted to zero.
 For newly created funds, the weight is zero until the period in which it has reported assets, whereupon we use the standard asset-weighting to weight the returns based on asset size.